tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 ```

 To implement the toroidal topology of space, we’ll need to know the canvas size.
-For now, we’ll hard code it in a constant `CanvasSize`.
-Alternately, we could query it from the svg element, or we could set the SVG size—maybe later.
+For now, we’ll hard-code it in a constant `CanvasSize`.
+Alternately, we could query it from the SVG element, or we could set the SVG size—maybe later.
 The torus wrapping function will use the `CanvasSize` to determine the bounds and simply teleport any `Vec` which goes out of bounds to the opposite side.

 ```typescript